QuetzalWr/Quetzal-Wrath/README.md

 ---

-Quetzal's Wrath is a thrilling cooperative survival RPG set in 1500 AD, just before the Spanish Conquest.
-Players take on the role of a once respected Mayan, exiled due to betrayal and false accusations.
-During their journey, they uncover the "Prophecy of Quetzal," which foretells a great upheaval marked by the Feathered Serpent and the arrival of foreign invaders threatening Mayan civilization.
+Quetzal's Wrath plunges players into the heart of the Mayan civilization in 1500 AD, just as the Spanish Conquest looms on the horizon.
+Players embody a once-respected member of a powerful Mayan city who has been exiled due to betrayal and false accusations.
+As they embark on their journey of exile, they stumble upon the "Prophecy of Quetzal," a chilling prediction of upheaval and a great change symbolized by the Feathered Serpent.
+This prophecy forewarns the arrival of foreign invaders—the Spanish conquistadors—whose presence threatens to unravel the Mayan way of life.

+In this immersive survival RPG, up to four players must work together to navigate a richly detailed world filled with perilous jungles, ancient ruins, and rival factions.
+The game emphasizes cooperative gameplay, requiring players to manage resources, craft essential tools, and fend off both natural threats and hostile enemies.
+As they explore diverse landscapes, players will encounter complex characters and must make strategic decisions to survive and thrive.

+The dynamic narrative of Quetzal's Wrath intertwines themes of redemption, prophecy, and survival, offering a deeply engaging experience.
+Players' choices and actions shape the unfolding story, creating a unique journey each time they play.
+As they forge alliances and confront the impending threat of the Spanish Conquest, the fate of the Mayan civilization hangs in the balance, driven by the players’ determination and decisions.
 </div>

 ---